vjammi/datastructures/src/main/java/dev/vjammi/ds/v1/hashing/Readme.md

-Hash Table is a data structure which organizes data using hash functions in order to support quick insertion and search.
+Hash Table is a data structure which organizes data using hash functions in enrichedTransaction to support quick insertion and search.
 In this article, we will take a look at the principle of the hash table.

 ### The Principle of Hash Table